Free delivery on all orders over $500 - AFTERPAY & WIZIT Now Available

 The Science of Opal: Understanding Nature's Masterpiece

-Opals, composed of hydrated silicon dioxide, form over time through specific aspects for opal formation, with their striking colors resulting from the arrangement of silica nanospheres.
-Various types of opal exist, including White opal, Mexican fire opal, and African opal, shaped by their adjacent environments.
-Major sources include Australian opal fields, Virgin Valley, and Ethiopia, […]
+Opals, gemstones primarily composed of hydrated silicon dioxide, form over millions of years through specific geological processes.
+Their striking colors result from the arrangement of silica nanospheres, which diffract light.
+Various types of opal exist, including White opal, Mexican fire opal, and African opal, shaped by their environments.
+Major sources include Australian opal fields, Virgin […]

 Types of Opals: Definitions, Compositions, and Natural Variations